nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

      * The existingHeaders contain the original request headers, headers added by the MashroomHttpProxyService client and the ones already added by other interceptors.
      * The existingQueryParams contain query parameters from the request and the ones already added by other interceptors.
      *
      * clientRequest is the request that shall be forwarded.
 DO NOT MANIPULATE IT.
-Just use it to access "method" and "pluginContext".
+Use it to access "method" and "pluginContext".
      *
      * Return null or undefined if you don't want to interfere with a call.
      */